-There is a large body of literature on single agent deception problems in which the agent aims to reach its goal while deceiving outside observers.
-The authors in \cite{dragan2015deceptive} presents a gradient descent-based approach to synthesize locally optimal deceptive strategies for reaching a single goal in deterministic environments.
-They consider both exaggeration and ambiguity type of deception by quantifying deceptiveness as a function of prediction probabilities.
-Unlike \cite{dragan2015deceptive}, we quantify deceptiveness as a function of statistical distances between density distributions.
-The work in \cite{masters2017deceptive} introduces the notion of last deceptive point in an environment and presents heuristic approaches for synthesizing deceptive policies based on this notion.
-Similarly, in \cite{ornik2018deception}, the authors develop deceptive strategies by modeling the observer predictions as a stochastic transition system over potential goals.
-Although the mathematical techniques presented in these works are quite insightful, they are inherently designed for single objective scenarios and cannot be applied to settings in which a team needs to allocate certain fraction of their resources over multiple targets.
+There is a large body of literature on single-agent deception problems in which the agent aims to reach its goal while deceiving outside observers.
+The paper \cite{dragan2015deceptive} presents a gradient-descent-based approach to synthesize locally optimal deceptive strategies for reaching a single goal in deterministic environments.
+They consider both exaggeration and ambiguity types of deception by quantifying deceptiveness as a function of prediction probabilities.
+Unlike \cite{dragan2015deceptive}, we quantify deceptiveness as a function of the statistical distances between density distributions.
+The paper \cite{masters2017deceptive} introduces the notion of the last deceptive point in an environment and presents heuristic approaches to synthesize deceptive policies based on this notion.
+Similarly, \cite{ornik2018deception} develops deceptive strategies by modeling the observer predictions as a stochastic transition system over potential goals.
+Although the techniques presented in these works are quite insightful, they are designed for single-objective scenarios and are not applicable to situations requiring a team to allocate a certain fraction of their resources over multiple targets.

 Game-theoretic approaches are also commonly used to develop deception strategies in various applications.
 In \cite{li2022dynamic, kulkarni2020deceptive, kulkarni2020decoy}, the authors develop several algorithms to utilize decoys for deception in hypergames.
-Unlike the efficient algorithms presented in this paper, hypergame formulations, in general, yield computationally intractable solutions that cannot be applied to large-scale systems.
-Similarly, in \cite{nguyen2019deception} and \cite{wagner2011acting}, the authors focus on finitely repeated and single stage games, respectively, and develop deceptive strategies.
-The work presented here is significantly different from these papers as we consider a dynamic system model where the autonomous team needs to navigate in an environment to eventually achieve an objective.
+Unlike the efficient algorithms presented in this paper, hypergame formulations, in general, yield computationally intractable solutions that can hardly be applied to large-scale systems.
+Other research \cite{nguyen2019deception} and \cite{wagner2011acting} develop deceptive strategies for specific game types, focusing on finitely repeated and single-stage games, respectively.
+Our work differs from these papers as we consider a dynamic system model where an autonomous team needs to navigate in an environment to achieve an objective eventually.